Skip to content

 Dashboard

-The Dashboard is your central hub for monitoring all your automated test flows.
-It provides an at-a-glance overview of your testing activity and quick access to important features.
+The Dashboard shows an overview of your testing activity and gives you quick access to common tasks.

 Overview